 Cliff Burnstein, the A&R man for Mercury Records in Chicago, trolled record stores.
-He came across the Street Waves / My Dark Ages Hearpen single.
+He came across the Street Waves / My Dark Ages Hearpen single late in 1976.
 David happened to be at his parent's house when Cliff called.
 Cliff identified himself, said he loved the record but noted that Mercury was not the right label for the band.
 He ended by saying that he was available for any advice David might want.
 A week later Chrysalis Records called from the UK.
 Cliff said to David, "Don't do anything.
 I'll get back to you right away."
 He called a week later to say he'd put his own label together at Mercury and wanted to sign Pere Ubu.
 It was to be called Blank Records.

 In the early 70s, it was said that Cleveland had the highest population of Maoists outside of China, an urban myth probably but that was the talk.
 Certainly, the Maoist warnings about personality cult were circulating.
 When China tested its A-bombs the fallout traveled in the high atmosphere to finally descend... on Cleveland.
 Thus, the inspiration for the song 'Chinese Radiation' and the album's cover art.